Debian deployment

 Cron jobs

-The use of a cron task allows to update regularly :
+The use of a cron task allows :

 Example of cronjob :